Wodan58/Moy/doc/MOYimplJOY.md

 Not all of the built-ins of JOY are supported in MOY.
 Echo of input to output is not supported.
 It is used in JOY to build listings of input alongside the result of interpreting that input.
-And error messages can be as short as “syntax error”.
-To mention one example: when trying to redefine a built-in, MOY will react with “syntax error” without even mentioning in what line the error should be located.
+And error messages can be as short as "syntax error".
+To mention one example: when trying to redefine a built-in, MOY will react with "syntax error" without even mentioning in what line the error should be located.
 Because of these changes, MOY is not a full replacement of Joy1.